giving

 other options

-There are many vehicles available to donors who would like to support land conservation through planned giving.
-Contact us or your financial adviser to learn how to include The Little Forks Conservancy in your plans.
+Join a community of stewards at Little Forks Conservancy by considering a gift that extends your commitment to nature beyond your lifetime.
+There are many vehicles available to donors who would like to support land conservation through making a legacy gift.
+Contact Elan at [email protected] or your financial adviser to learn how to include The Little Forks Conservancy in your plans.

 Bequest